-Invalidate TLB entry by VA all ASID
+Invalidate TLB entries by VA all ASID

-You can use this Invalidate TLB Entry operation to invalidate an area of memory prior to remapping.
-You must perform an Invalidate TLB entry by VA all ASID in each area to be remapped as either section, small page, or large page.
-This function invalidates a TLB entry that matches the provided VA.
-This entry can be global or nonglobal.
-If the entry is nonglobal the ASID matching is ignored.
+You can use this Invalidate TLB Entries operation to invalidate an area of memory before remapping.
+You must perform an Invalidate TLB entries by VA all ASID in each area to be remapped as either section, small page, or large page.
+This function invalidates TLB entries that match the provided VA regardless of the ASID.
+The entries can be global or non-global.